natalianaumova1/marxchatbot/README.md

 **Marxist Chatbot (Streamlit + LlamaIndex)**

-An interactive chatbot that answers questions about economics, politics, and society, drawing on Karl Marx’s works (Capital and others).
+An interactive chatbot that answers questions about economics, politics, and society, drawing on Karl Marx’s Capital.
 Built with Streamlit and powered by LlamaIndex for retrieval-augmented generation (RAG).

 **Features**